Published by Lookforzebras

 10 medical student away rotations without clinical responsibilities

 One of the rotations listed below – Quality Management and Patient Safety at Baystate Medical Center – I completed myself back in the day as a fourth year medical student.
 It was super.
 It was well organized and was a great learning experience.
-The main focus was carrying out my own quality improvement project throughout the month, but I had a bunch of other activities interspersed.
+The main focus was carrying out my own quality improvement project throughout the month.
+However, I also had a number of other activities interspersed.
 A few of these were:

 - Attending committee meetings and senior leadership meetings related to quality and safety